FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

 \subsection{Evaluation method}

-Prior to evaluation, each variable undergoes detrending process to eliminate the linear trend.
-This detrending step is essential for removing linear long-term trends that may be affected by external climate forcing.
-Subsequently, the deterministic forecast performance of the ensemble mean is evaluated using the latitude-weighted $\textrm{TCC}$, which is calculated as follows:
+Prior to evaluation, each variable in the 42-day forecasts undergoes a detrending process to eliminate the linear trend.
+This step is essential for removing the linear long-term trends potentially affected by global warming \cite{weirich2023subseasonal}.
+For detrending, a linear regression model is fitted to estimate the weekly mean linear trend from both forecasts and observations over the hindcast period (2002-2016).
+For the testing period (2017-2021), this model takes the week of the year as input data to calculate the trend, which is then subtracted from both the forecasts and observations to obtain the detrended fields.
+Subsequently, the deterministic metrics of the ensemble mean is evaluated using the latitude-weighted $\textrm{TCC}$, which is calculated as follows:

 where ${t_0}$ represents the forecast initialization time in the testing dataset ${D}$. $H$, and $W$ denote the number of grid points in the latitude and longitude directions.
 The indices ${c}$, ${i}$, and ${j}$ correspond to variables, latitude and longitude coordinates, respectively. ${\tau}$ refers to the forecast lead time steps added to ${t_0}$. $\hat{\textbf{A}}^{t_0 +\tau}_{c,i,j}$ and $\textbf{A}^{t_0 +\tau}_{c,i,j}$ are the differences between the forecast or observation and the climatological mean, with the climatological mean derived from data spanning the years from 2002 and 2016.